public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 Used by threads that have a reference to a

-type of PeriodicParameters
+ReleaseParameters type of PeriodicParameters to

 block until the start of each period.
 The first period starts when

-thread is first released.
+this thread is first released.
 Each time it is called,

 this method will block until the start of the next period unless